safiqul/2410/docs/addressing/addressing-forwarding-routing.md

 ## Part 3: Static routing

 You've already figured out that h1 cannot ping h2 because it doesn't know where to send packets destined for h2.
-We, therefore, have to manually add network routes for h2 in h1 so that it knows where to send the packets when it wants to communicate with h2.
+We, therefore, have to manually add network routes for h2 on h1 so that it knows where to send the packets when it wants to communicate with h2.
 And, we repeat the same for h2 so that it can reach h1.

 The syntax is pretty simple: